sfischer13/python-prompt/README.rst

 |PyPI Version| |PyPI Downloads| |Travis| |Documentation Status|

-| This is a library for prompting input on the command line.
+| Prompt and verify user input on the command line.
 | Python 3.2+ and Wheels are supported.

-| It was initiated by Stefan Fischer and is developed and maintained by
+The project was initiated by Stefan Fischer.
-  many others.

 -  `Documentation <https://readthedocs.org/projects/prompt>`__ is
    available on PythonHosted.